applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 The sections are the elements that can be added to a page via the customization interface of the website.

-Each section consists of two distinct parts: the HTML code and the schema.
+Each section consists of two distinct parts: the HTML/liquid code and the schema.

 ## HTML code of a section